 Georgia is one of a handful of states that require you to take a state-approved pre-licensing course before you can register and take the adjuster exam.

 AdjusterPro’s Georgia P&C Adjuster Pre-Licensing Course satisfies the state’s 20-hour pre-licensing requirement and will thoroughly prepare you to pass the challenging state adjuster exam.

 Our course has been rigorously prepared and is regularly updated.
 Our online classroom allows you to print reference materials, take practice tests, and even create your own quizzes to help with subjects you are struggling with.

 At the end of the course, you’ll be given a 100-question, multiple-choice final exam.
 You must correctly answer at least 70% of the questions to pass the pre-licensing course.
 However, we recommend consistently achieving 90% or higher on all the quizzes and practice exams before taking the state adjuster exam.

 #3: Register for and Pass the Georgia Adjuster License State Exam

 Register for and take your Georgia state exam through PearsonVue.

 You must score at least 70% on the state exam to pass.
-You will be given 2 hours to finish your exam.
+The exam is 100 questions and you will be given 2 hours to finish.
 Candidates who score below 70% will need to pay for and take the exam again.